CCRI-Cyberknights/page/docs/TESTING.md

 curl http://localhost:8000
 ```

-This testing strategy ensures the CCRI Cyberknights website maintains high quality and reliability across all features and user interactions.
+This testing strategy ensures the Cyber Club website maintains high quality and reliability across all features and user interactions.